Kvitekvist/FUS/README.md

 All ENB or Reshade options we provide include a sharpener which is meant to be used in combination with temporal ani-aliasing (TAA) switched on ingame.

-### Choose controller options

-Lastly, in MO2 in category `1.7 - Optional VR Gameplay Mods` there is a mod called `VRIK Rift-Index-WMR Controller Bindings`.
-Enable this if you want to use the VRIK controller bindings (recommended).
-In that case you need to also enable the bindings in SteamVR controller settings after starting the game!
-Please see the [VRIK mod page](https://www.nexusmods.com/skyrimspecialedition/mods/23416) for explanations about the controller bindings.

-In [this guide](https://docs.google.com/document/d/15OU6kbtt-jNQ8sL8d-URMuNa-r1-kKJbJHt0dHE-VpU) I explain the controller mappings in more detail so you can change to whatever you wish if you want.

 ## Select the profile of your choice

 FUS is a fundamental modlist for Skyrim VR that offers 4 profiles.